 $80 – $1,141 per person

 Read our trip review here

-The beaches in Tamarindo Bay have sandy-bottoms and crystal clear breaks
+Tamarindo Bay has sandy-bottoms and crystal clear breaks

 Catch amazing breaks right outside your door, or get boat access to Ollie’s Point and Witch’s Rock